franciscoengenheiro/desktop-checkers-app/README.md

 - Created ViewUtils.kt to store both CellView and BoardView utility functions.
 - Created an interface and object to enable Text File access along with a set of tests to verify this implementation.
+- Rules is now a text file instead of hardcoded strings.
 - Created another packaged inside dialog's to store App's own custom composables used in other dialogs.
 Also created previews for some of them.
 - Reorganized more packages.